GodderE2D/reindeer-web/docs/features/dm-reporting.md

 ![Add user app (step 2)](/docs-assets/features/dm-reporting/add-user-app-2.png)
 ![Add user app (step 3)](/docs-assets/features/dm-reporting/add-user-app-3.png)

-Members can report DMs by using the "Report DM message" context menu command or the `/report_dm message` command with the message ID.
+Members can report DMs by using the "Report DM message" context menu command.
+A slash command version is not offered because only context menu commands can allow the bot to see the message's information.

 You can access the context menu command by right-clicking (or long-pressing on mobile) on a message, and then selecting the command under "Apps".
 This will prompt you to select the server to report the message to.